Final check

 Before you submit your application, you will need to read and confirm that you understand the terms and conditions outlined in the following sections:

-- Grant application terms and conditions
+- grant application terms and conditions

-- Media contact consent
+- media contact consent

-- Working with children
+- working with children

-- Privacy and freedom of information (see below).
+- privacy and freedom of information.

 Grant application terms and conditions